skip to main content

 Internet typeOrder online

-Spectrum’s cable internet is a faster connection than DSL.
-Technically, it’s capable of symmetrical speeds of up to 10,000Mbps, but the fastest plan you can get right now is only 1,000Mbps.
-That will change over the next several years as Spectrum upgrades to 10G Platform technology like its rival Mediacom.
+Spectrum’s cable internet is a good alternative to Verizon’s fiber.
+Currently, it doesn’t (officially) have multi-gig speeds (even though the tech supports it), but that will change over the next several years as Spectrum upgrades to 10G Platform technology like its rivals Xfinity and Mediacom.

 Data caps: Verizon vs. Spectrum